LVM3: Human-rating certification

+The Human rated LVM3 would have the following configuration with Two HS200 strapon boosters, evolved from the S200 boosters with additional safety changes, an uprated L110 Stage with a newly developed C32 stage which is an streched variant of the C25 stage along with modifications to support a Crew Escape System.

 While the LVM3 is being human rated for Gaganyaan project, the rocket was always designed with potential human spaceflight applications in consideration.
 The maximum acceleration during ascent phase of flight was limited to 4 Gs for crew comfort and a 5 m diameter payload fairing was used to be able to accommodate large modules like space station segments.

 Furthermore, a number of changes to make safety-critical subsystems reliable are planned for lower operating margins, redundancy, stringent qualification requirements, revaluation, and strengthening of components.
 Avionics improvement will incorporate a Quad-redundant Navigation and Guidance Computer (NGC), Dual chain Telemetry & Telecommand Processor (TTCP) and an Integrated Health Monitoring System (LVHM).
 The launch vehicle will have the High Thrust Vikas engines (HTVE) of L110 core stage operating at a chamber pressure of 58.5 bar instead of 62 bar.
 Human rated S200 (HS200) boosters will operate at chamber pressure of 55.5 bar instead of 58.8 bar and its segment joints will have three O-rings each.
 Electro mechanical actuators and digital stage controllers will be employed in HS200, L110 and C25 stages.